Skip to main content

 understand, and apply important cognitive models.

-The main goal of the Advanced ERC project “UNIFY” is to provide a unified, systematic treatment of cognitive
+The main goal of the Advanced ERC project “UNIFY” was to provide a unified, systematic treatment of cognitive

 models.
-By adhering to the basic principles of Bayesian inference we develop new methods and
+By adhering to the basic principles of Bayesian inference we developed new methods and

-propose new procedures to address core modeling questions.
-The innovation takes place both on an
+proposed new procedures to address core modeling questions.
+The innovation took place both on an

 abstract level (through the activities of a Quantitative Development Team) and on a concrete, model-specific

-By setting new standards for cognitive modeling we aim to advance a more systematic treatment of
+In the UNIFY project we set new standards for cognitive modeling.
+By advancing a more systematic treatment of

-uncertainty and push cognitive model evaluation and application to the next level.
-A secondary goal is to
+uncertainty we aimed to push cognitive model evaluation and application to the next level.
+A secondary goal was to

-The primary achievement so far concerns the development and application of two underused but highly promising statistical techniques – bridge sampling and model-averaging.
+The primary achievement concerns the development and application of two underused but highly promising statistical techniques – bridge sampling and model-averaging.
 With bridge sampling, researchers can compute a model’s predictive performance in an efficient and reliable manner.
 With model-averaging, researchers can base their overall conclusion on many models simultaneously: each model’s contribution is combined with that of the others, with its influence weighted with past predictive performance.
 In addition, considerable progress has been made to make JASP suitable as a general-purpose software program for cognitive models.
 Specifically, much work has been done on making it easy to add modules, on obtaining the underlying R code, and on developing a module that allows probabilistic programming with the help of a graphical user interface.
-Behind the scenes, considerable effort has been expended to (1) write course books on Bayesian inference and cognitive modeling; (2) simplify the drift-diffusion model and develop a state-of-the-art routine for its estimation.
+We have developed a state-of-the-art routine for the estimation of the drift-diffusion model, and we have extended models for the time it takes to stop by striking a balance between psychological interpretability and psychometric tractability.
+Considerable effort was expended to write a course book on Bayesian inference.
+The activities from UNIFY have led to an in-depth discussion on cognitive modeling that revealed fundamental differences of opinion.